1220812/LAPR2/docs/sprintB/us003/01.requirements-engineering/Readme.md

 ### 1.7 Other Relevant Remarks

 * The state of the employee stays in "unregisterd" state in order to distinguish from "registered" state.
+* Only the system administrator can register a new employee.